Congress of Lushnjë

 Aqif Elbasani was elected president of the congress and Ferid Vokopola secretary.
 The congress declared the Durrës government invalid and formed a new cabinet under Sulejman Delvina.
 The new government consisted of the High Council (Këshilli i Lartë) and the National Council (Këshilli Kombëtar).
 The last decision of the congress was the designation of Tirana as the new capital of Albania.
 The congress' decisions would eventually lead a few months later to the Vlora War and as a result to the total withdrawal of the Italian army from Albania and the final affirmation of the country's territorial integrity in 1921.
-The building where it was held became a museum in 1970.
+The building where the congress was held became a museum in 1970.